DinaPapsujevica/MP3-TheBookClub/README.md

 - Every time when admin adds a new Category, this Category automatically adds to the list on Landing page.
 - Clicking on one of the categories user is taken to another page with a book list which was added to this category by all users.
 - On the landing page, I would like to add that it is visible only random 4-5 added book reviews and they change every time user refresh the page.
+- In the future I would like to add confirmation modal for the action when users wants to Delete something.

 ## Technologies Used